HOME PAGE | ARTICLES INDEX

 To answer this question, pairs of identical twins were studied in Europe and North America, both of which are high risk areas for MS. This research indicated that, if one identical twin had MS the other usually did not: only between twenty and thirty percent of such twins both had MS.[2] But this is still higher than among non-identical twins where only two percent of affected twins would both have both MS. As women are fifty percent more likely to get MS than men, this might also reflect a genetic dimension.
 However, the twin data also convincingly show that, in high prevalence areas, only just over half of individuals who are genetically capable of getting MS actually contract the disease.
 Thus almost half the people in high prevalence areas who have the genes for MS don't get it.

 These facts support a case for there being genetically susceptible individuals.
-But it appears that rather than there being one dominant gene which determines genetic susceptibility, many genes may be involved, each having a small influence.[3]
+But it appears that rather than there being one dominant gene which determines genetic susceptibility to MS many genes may be involved, each having a small influence.[3]

 Environmental cause for MS